 Northeast Georgia Health System Contracted Medicare Advantage Plans

-NGHS, which includes Northeast Georgia Medical Center (NGMC), Northeast Georgia Physicians Group (NGPG) and The Heart Center of Northeast Georgia Medical Center, accepts Georgia Medicaid and will be contracted with the following Medicare Advantage plans for 2017:
+NGHS, which includes Northeast Georgia Medical Center (NGMC), Northeast Georgia Physicians Group (NGPG) and The Heart Center of Northeast Georgia Medical Center, accepts Georgia Medicaid and will be contracted with several Medicare Advantage plans.
+Please visit our main Insurance page to view current plans.

 Non-contracted Medicare Advantage Plans*

-To access a guide for SHBP Retirees, please click here.
+To access a guide for SHBP Retirees, please view the SHBP 2021 Retiree Decision Guide.

 *In some cases, co-payments and cost-sharing may be greater when utilizing non-participating providers.